 There are thousands of personal care products available to consumers.
 Shelf after shelf is lined from the bottom up with concoctions of everything imaginable to choose from.
 From hair care to foot care, the inventory is nearly unending with choices from all over the world.

 Are you making healthy choices when it comes to what you put on your body?
 Are you aware of diet and exercise and then smear chemicals on your skin that can silently wreak havoc with your best healthcare intentions?

-It would take a towing company days to haul away the number of unhealthy products offered to consumers in the stores just within a couple of miles of Tala Studio.
+It would take 24 hr towing Bakersfield CA days to haul away the number of unhealthy products offered to consumers in the stores just within a couple of miles of Tala Studio.
 So, I presume that it is the same no matter where you go in most developed countries.

 On an average, most adults use 9 to 15 personal care products every day.
 Many well-known commercially produced lotions and cosmetics includes approximately 126 chemical ingredients.

 At Tala Studio we like to give suggestions and guidance to those of us who want to use natural applications.
 We are aware that it’s not always easy to go 100% natural with our daily routines, but here’s something to think about.